sizzzy/Silk-Corp-Guide/research/table of contents.md

 - Envisioning Tomorrows
 - Sketching the Blueprint
 - Choosing the Palette
-### Chapter 5: The ALCHEMY Quests - Crafting Success with Soul
+### Chapter 5: The YACHT Quests - Crafting Success with Soul
  - Yoga - The Harmony of Essence
-- Artistry - The Voice of the Spirit
+-  Art - The Voice of the Spirit
-- Councils - Mastery in Dialogue and Bond
+- Cafe - Mastery in Dialogue and Bond
-- Hearth - The Pillar of Serenity
+- Home - The Pillar of Serenity
-- Innovation - The Catalyst for Evolution
+- Tech- - The Catalyst for Evolution
 ### Chapter 6: The Enlightened spirit
 - Mosaic of Empowerment
 - The Essence of Achievement